aptos-labs/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 ### Step 1.
 Creating a RawTransaction

-The below example assumes the transaction has a script function payload.
+The below example assumes the transaction has a entry function payload.

 ```typescript